Gassandrid/ewan.my/content/Notes/Computational Neuroscience/Transcript Notes/Theta Rhythm.md

 ## Phase Precession

-We have already talked about how a **path** through an environment can be represented sequence of [[Place cells: How your brain creates maps of abstract spaces|place cell]] activations(the specialized neurons that encode physical location and subsequent behavior).
+We have already talked about how a **path** through an environment can be represented sequence of [[Place Cells|place cell]] activations(the specialized neurons that encode physical location and subsequent behavior).

 Each of those cells has a preffered patch of ground, called the **place field**, where if fires most actively.